Ottoman Army (1861–1922): Paramilitary units

-The Turkish Gendarmerie was a unit which was sent on police duties among civilian populations.
+The Ottoman Gendarmerie was a unit which was sent on police duties among civilian populations.
 The Gendarmerie was a paramilitary unit because it was not included as part of the state's formal armed forces.
 It was established in 1903 and organized under infantry gendarmerie and the cavalry gendarmerie.
 The units were small, with the regiment being the largest.
 They were distributed across the administrative units under Valis.
 Their number changed with security needs.

 Historically, there was a Gendarmerie performing the same functions before 1903.
 Since the term Gendarmerie was found only in the Assignment Decrees published in the years following the Edict of Gülhane of 1839, it is assumed that the Gendarmerie organization was founded after that year, but the exact date of 'unit foundation' is not that date.
-There is also a manual, Asâkir-i Zaptiye Nizâmnâmesi, which was adopted on June 14, 1869 and is accepted as the foundation of the organization.
+There is also a manual, Asâkir-i Zaptiye Nizâmnâmesi, which was adopted on June 14, 1869, and is accepted as the foundation of the organization.
 After the 1877–1878 Russo-Turkish War, Ottoman grand vizier Mehmed Said Pasha decided to establish a modern law enforcement organization, so a military mission was formed for the task.
 After the Young Turk Revolution in 1908, the Gendarmerie achieved great successes, particularly in Rumelia.

 In 1909, the Gendarmerie was affiliated with the Ministry of War and its name was changed to the Gendarmerie General Command (Umûm Jandarma Kumandanlığı).
 During World War One, especially after the Battle of Sarikamish, Gendarmerie units changed hands from Vali'es (a civilian authority) to the War Ministry (a military authority) to be a combatant branch.
 This change effectively made them combat units.